 My diet is basically fruits and vegetables, nuts/seeds, and beans/lentils.
 Also, despite what some say about High GI/GL foods, I still occasionally eat potatoes, rice, and very few times bread.
 I am not a meat eater, so Tofu comes in pretty handy.
 I drink mainly water and fresh, hot tea (real, loose leaf tea, not the bagged kind) almost every single day.
 Once every few months I'll fast for a couple of days.
 I still make and drink my own homemade vegetable juice every now and then, so I guess you could say its like 's a supplement to my normal diet and lifestyle, but it's no where near as frequent as it was before, where I was doing it almost twice a day for several months.
 I take no vitamins and supplements since they make me sick.
 All my fruit is usually eaten raw, and the vegetables I eat are either fresh (raw) or frozen and then steamed/boiled.
 I avoid probably about 90 percent of most average westernized grocery stores, snacking on a cookie only here and there.

 I've spent less money, sopped washing my face, stopped putting my hair up, stopped visiting my dermatologist, and stopped having cystic acne.
 I honestly cannot see what others have to lose, but I do understand that a diet and, let's face it, a lifestyle change, it's not something people are often anxious to do and get rid of.
 I didn't care for the diet I had before, so this wasn't a big change for me.
 Maybe you do care about your diet, in which case you may need to work on how to get off it.

-If you're having difficulty wanting to change the way you eat and live, then put aside some time and find and watch these videos, they may help you make the diet change (YouTube, Library, Amazon, The Pirate Bay, etc... whatever it takes for you to get them, just find them and watch them):
+If you're having difficulty wanting to change the way you eat and live, then try putting some time aside and watch a few of these videos bellow.
+They may help you make the diet change.
+(YouTube, Library, Amazon, The Pirate Bay, etc... whatever it takes for you to get them, just find them and watch them):